dscov-tutorials/deep_learning/README.md

 ### DNN_scrape_and_finetune_script.py
 Adataptation of the notebook to be run as a script for cloud computing tutorials.
 Changes correspond to removing Google specific code and saving images instead of interactive plotting.

-* To run in aws with a ubuntu-deep-learning images
+* To run in aws with an ubuntu-deep-learning image

   ```bash
   source activate tensorflow_p27